- Trusted Forex Broker Introduction

-- 3. If Broker is Market Makers (MM) – They Are Your Enemy
+- If the Broker is Market Makers (MM) – They Are Your Enemy

 Trusted Forex Broker Introduction